 collision warning, automatic emergency braking, and

 Vehicle-to-Vehicle technologies.
 In the near future, these

-systems in all vehicles will help to achieve zero fatalities,
+systems in all vehicles will help to achieve zero

-zero injuries, and zero accidents.
-However, behind the
+fatalities, zero injuries, and zero accidents.
+However,

 As the first step, we propose an attack-aware multi-sensor integration algorithm for the navigation system.
 A Fault Detection and Isolation (FDI) scheme is adopted for the detection of cyberattacks on navigation systems.
 Particularly, a discrete Extended Kalman Filter (EKF) is employed to construct robust residuals in the presence of noise.
 The proposed method uses a parametric statistical tool for detecting attacks based on the residuals in properties of discrete time signals and dynamic systems.
 It is based on a measurement history rather than a single measurement at a time.
 These approaches enable the proposed multi-sensor integration algorithm to generate a quick detection and low false alarms rate that are suitable to the applications of dynamic systems.
 Finally, as a case study, INS/GNSS integration for autonomous vehicle navigation systems is considered and tested with software-in-the-loop simulation (SILS).